The Long Island Seed Project

 Hardy/Half Hardy biennial.

-This is a mixture of kales from around the world that have ruffled and smooth leaves, tall and compact plants, many colors and growth forms including some that are considered so beautiful as to be considered ornamental.
+This is a mixture of kale crosses that we produced from many kinds, tall and compact plants, many colors and growth forms including some that are considered so beautiful as to be considered ornamental.
 All edible and particularly so, after frost.
-There may be a minor amount of decorative leafy collards in here as well.
 A traditional winter meal of boiled kale and potatoes turns into a feast when the leftovers are chopped and spiced up a bit, then fried up in a butter/olive oil blend like one would prepare hash browns.
-(60 seeds)
+(50 seeds)

 CV: De Lustof Kale